 NOTE: We are referring to wire colors here on universal motors that are by far the most common in this application.
 Colors can vary, so always read the info on the box or data tag on the motor.

-In a 3 wire connection, the white/yellow wire connects the condenser fan motor to one side of power on the contactor (the terminal side doesn’t matter).
+In a three-wire connection, the white/yellow wire connects the condenser fan motor to one side of power on the contactor (the terminal side doesn’t matter).
 It’s also jumped to one side of the fan capacitor.
 The connection occurs at T1.
 The black wire connects the condenser fan motor to the other side of power on the contactor (T2).
 The brown wire connects to the other side of the capacitor from the jumped side, and you can cap off the brown-and-white wire, as it will remain unused.

-In a 4 way connection, you use all four wires.
+In a four-wire connection, you use all four wires.
 The white/yellow wire connects the condenser fan motor to one side of power on the contactor (this is T1; again, the terminal side doesn’t matter).
 You DO NOT jump the wire to one side of the fan capacitor.
 Instead, the brown-and-white wire connects to one side of the capacitor.
 Just like before, the black wire runs from the condenser fan motor to the other side of power on the contactor (T2), and the brown wire connects to the other side of the capacitor.